 What Are Dog Whiskers?

 Whiskers (Vibrissae) are stiff hairs that grow on a dog’s head, typically above the eyes, muzzle, and below the chin.
 Vibrissae are usually found in clumps, although the clumps’ arrangement can differ depending on the particular individual.
-According to Carol Foil, ACVD, a veterinary dermatologist consultant with the Veterinary Information Network in Davis, Calif. when it comes to dogs whiskers – “The little beauty marks are mounds of nerves and other connections that make the whiskers function as tactile (feeling) hairs.
+According to Dr. Carol Foil, ACVD, a veterinary dermatologist consultant with the Veterinary Information Network in Davis, Calif. when it comes to dogs whiskers – “The little beauty marks are mounds of nerves and other connections that make the whiskers function as tactile (feeling) hairs.
 Dogs have one mound of compound follicles, but they can have more than one whisker in the mound.”